Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: Star structure

 \section{Star structure}

-All algebras we discussed in the previous sections were, in fact, braided Hopf $\ast$-algebras or $\ast$-algebras.
-It appears that the requirement that all braided structures are compatible with the star brings a lot of unexpected complications.
+All algebras discussed so far were, in fact, braided Hopf $\ast$-algebras or $\ast$-algebras.
+However, we did not describe yet the compatibility with $\ast$-structure along the way, because the requirement that all braided structures are compatible with the star structure brings a lot of unexpected complications.

 In this section we recall the basic properties of the star structure which plays a significant role in defining the compatibility of the braided module structure with the conjugation.
-The star structure compatibility for a Hopf algebra action of $H$ on $A$ is defied by the following condition,
+The star structure compatibility for a Hopf algebra action of $H$ on $A$ is defined by the following condition,

 It needs to be appropriately translated into the braided case and, in general, will require additional compatibility conditions between the star, braiding and antipodes.
-As our interest here lies in the area of specific braiding, which is obtained by the twisting procedure we shall restrict our attention to such case only.
+As our interest here lies in the area of specific braiding which is obtained by the twisting procedure, we shall restrict our attention to such a case only.
 Nonetheless, we believe that our results may be expanded to a broader framework, leaving a more general approach for future work.

-\begin{thm} Let $H$ be a braided Hopf algebra obtained from twisting, which acts on an algebra $A$ so that the mutual braiding between $H$ and $A$ is also determined by the degrees $\delta$ on homogeneous elements.
+\begin{thm} Let $H$ be a braided Hopf algebra obtained from twisting and $A$ be a left braided $H$ module, such that the mutual braiding between $H$ and $A$: $\Xi$ is also determined by the degrees $\delta$ of homogeneous elements satisfying condition \eqref{hom1}.
 If for any homogeneous elements $h \in H$, $a \in A$,

 then left action is $*$-compatible in the sense: